pmd/pmd/docs/pages/7_0_0_release_notes.md

  * The deprecated support for sequence-valued attributes is removed.
 Sequence-valued properties are still supported.
  * Refer to [the Saxonica documentation](https://www.saxonica.com/html/documentation/expressions/xpath31new.html) for an introduction to new features in XPath 3.1.

+#### Changed Rules

+##### Java

+*   The rule {% rule "java/codestyle/UselessParentheses" %} has two new properties which control how strict the rule should be applied.
+With `ignoreClarifying` (default: true) parentheses that are strictly speaking not necessary are allowed, if they separate expressions of different precedence.
+    The other property `ignoreBalancing` (default: true) is similar, in that it allows parentheses that help reading and understanding the expressions.

 #### Removed Rules

 The following previously deprecated rules have been finally removed: